What are our program aims?

 With so many hospitals, how can they be harmonized into one program?

 We are careful to ensure harmonization of our goals, objectives, policies, and procedures throughout the entire network of hospitals.
 This is accomplished through several methods.
 First, each of the core hospitals has a representative that sits on the Program-wide Curriculum Action Committee, or CAC.
 The CAC oversees all policies and procedures for the program, and makes ongoing decisions regarding curriculum, goals and objectives, and program activities.
 This allows for a flexible and nimble body to have authority over the entire program.
 Second, all fellows participate in the Fellows Committee which meets monthly with the program director and associate program director to discuss and effectively address any fellowship-related activities, rotations and other issues.
 Both committees allow real-time feedback and provides mutual opportunities for ongoing program enhancements and fine-tuning.
 Third, the faculty meet at the annual faculty retreat to review the curriculum, teaching methods, and overall goals and objectives of the program.
-Fourth, the fellows meet together regularly, including the weekly core curriculum lectures, hepatology conference and journal club, bi-weekly esophageal, inflammatory bowel disease (IBD), pathology and clinical case conferences, and weekly patient case conferences and weekly journal clubs.
+Fourth, the fellows meet together regularly, including the weekly journal club and core curriculum lectures, hepatology conference, bi-weekly esophageal, inflammatory bowel disease (IBD), pathology and clinical case conferences.
 We have video conference capabilities that will allow teaching conferences at one hospital to be seen at the other facilities.
 All teaching evaluations are harmonized through MedHub, a web-based residency management system designed to track and document a variety of critical program and resident activities including a unified source of evaluations, a core set of reading and journal articles, as well as goals and objectives and policy and procedures.
 The system, also provides fellows and faculty with a core set of reading, full set of rotation-specific goals and objectives, and the full set of updated policies and procedures.